 4. Take a Secret Foods Walking Tour

 Join the Secret Foods Walking Tour if you’re a foodie or are just hungry and want to sample what San Francisco and the Mission District have to offer.
 On this tour, you’ll sample six classic dishes from bakery-style cookies to San Francisco clam chowder, and learn about the neighborhood with your guide between bites.

 For dive bars, head away from Valencia and roam towards Mission Street – Amnesia, The Homestead, and Knockout are all winners.
 If you’re looking for some low-key dancing, check out Bruno’s (appeals to a younger crowd, has 2 dance floors each with different music) and Double Dutch (smaller venue, always bustling with locals).

 For a more curated selection of clothing, Afterlife Boutique, No Shop and Wallflower carry marked-up but curated vintage pieces, while Mission Thrift and Community Thrift Store offer a large selection of inexpensive items with more of a thrift vibe.

 7. Browse the Pirate Supply Store

 Shop for a good cause!
-This one of a kind store sells a whole slew of pirate goods, including eyepatches, hooks, doubloons, messages in bottles, and more.
+This one-of-a-kind museum/store sells a whole slew of pirate goods, including eyepatches, hooks, doubloons, messages in bottles, and more.
 It’s definitely a store of curiosities and the best part— all proceeds go to support the non-profit literacy charity 826 Valencia.

 Urban Putt is a perfect rainy day venue in the Mission District of San Francisco.
 This 14-hole indoor mini-golf course, nestled in a historic Victorian building, will easily brighten your day with LED motion sensors, virtual simulations, booming sound effects.
 It’s animatronic heaven, as it was designed by engineers, roboticists, and industrial designers.
 To extend your experience there, upstairs is a bar and restaurant outfitted with arcade games.

 There are so many gourmet coffee shops in the Mission District.
 You’d be doing yourself a disservice by not stopping by at least one of them.
-I love the industrial/hipster vibe and decor of this coffee shop.
+I love the industrial/hipster vibe and decor of Four Barrel Coffee.
 The coffee is always perfect, made with professionalism each time.
 Seating is plentiful so it’s a great place to start your morning or rest in between stops during your day of exploration.